welcome to the modern greek teachers' association of victoria

 secretary: denise diakodimitriou

 Denise is an experienced teacher of Greek, currently employed at Alphington Grammar School and is passionate about promoting and maintaining the Greek language.
-Denise has taught at Alphington Grammar School for over 20 years and has also been the Head of Languages for the last five years.
+Denise has taught at Alphington Grammar School for over 20 years and has also been the Head of Languages for the last seven years.
 Denise has taught in several community schools and taken part in in-country professional development opportunities.
 She has been an active member of the MGTAV for many years, often presenting at the VCE Lectures and assisting at events or helping create student competitions such as the Dimosthenia.
-In addition to this, she has served many terms as Secretary for the MGTAV in the past.
+In addition to this, she serves Secretary since 2021 for the MGTAV.

 Chrisoula is qualified teacher of Modern Greek and History who has had experience teaching at Greek Community Language schools as well as day schools that teach Modern Greek and Humanities.
 Chrisoula was Secretary for the MGTAV for an extended period of time and has been an active committee member for many years.

-The MGTAV sincerely thanks the outgoing Office Bearers, Kiki Kousourakis, Ana Koutsouroupas, Katholiki Giordamnis and Kristian Raspa, for their invaluable contributions and dedication to the Association.
+The MGTAV sincerely thanks the outgoing Office Bearer, Sofia Chaniotaki for her invaluable contributions and dedication to the Association.

 Honorary Membership has been awarded to the following educators for their dedicated and significant contribution to the work of the MGTAV over an extended period of time.